syncfusion-content/wpf-docs/wpf/Scheduler/Appointment-Editing.md

 [Appointment](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.AppointmentResizingEventArgs.html#Syncfusion_UI_Xaml_Scheduler_AppointmentResizingEventArgs_Appointment) - Gets the appointment being resized.

 [Action](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.AppointmentResizingEventArgs.html#Syncfusion_UI_Xaml_Scheduler_AppointmentResizingEventArgs_Action) - Gets the current action being performed while resizing an appointment.
-* Starting - Denotes event occurred when user mouse over the appointment to resize an appointment (before showing resize cursor).
+* Starting - Denotes the event occurred when the user mouse over the appointment to resize an appointment (before showing resize cursor).
-* Progressing - Denotes event occurred when user resizing an appointment.
+* Progressing - Denotes the event occurred when the user resizing an appointment.
-* Committing - Denotes event occurred when user ends the resizing by releasing pointer to commit the changed to underlying appointment.
+* Committing - Denotes the event occurred when the user ends the resizing by releasing pointer to commit the changed to underlying appointment.
-* Canceling - Denotes the event occurred before canceling the resize operation when user press <kbd>Esc</kbd> key when resizing operation in progress.
+* Canceling - Denotes the event occurred before canceling the resize operation, when the user press <kbd>Esc</kbd> key when resizing operation in progress.

-[StartTime](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.AppointmentResizingEventArgs.html#Syncfusion_UI_Xaml_Scheduler_AppointmentResizingEventArgs_StartTime) - Gets the updated start time of appointment in resizing operation.
+[StartTime](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.AppointmentResizingEventArgs.html#Syncfusion_UI_Xaml_Scheduler_AppointmentResizingEventArgs_StartTime) - Gets the updated start time of the appointment in resizing operation.

-[EndTime](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.AppointmentResizingEventArgs.html#Syncfusion_UI_Xaml_Scheduler_AppointmentResizingEventArgs_EndTime) - Gets the updated end time of appointment in resizing operation.
+[EndTime](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.AppointmentResizingEventArgs.html#Syncfusion_UI_Xaml_Scheduler_AppointmentResizingEventArgs_EndTime) - Gets the updated end time of the appointment in resizing operation.

-[CanContinueResize](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.AppointmentResizingEventArgs.html#Syncfusion_UI_Xaml_Scheduler_AppointmentResizingEventArgs_CanContinueResize) - Gets or sets a value indicating whether resizing operation should be continued or canceled.
-You can set this property when Action is Starting, Progressing, Canceling.This property won’t have any effect for when Action is Committing.
+[CanContinueResize](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.AppointmentResizingEventArgs.html#Syncfusion_UI_Xaml_Scheduler_AppointmentResizingEventArgs_CanContinueResize) - Gets or sets a value indicating whether resizing the operation should be continued or canceled.
+Set this property when Action is Starting, Progressing, Canceling.This property won’t have any effect for when Action is Committing.

 [CanCommit](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.AppointmentResizingEventArgs.html#Syncfusion_UI_Xaml_Scheduler_AppointmentResizingEventArgs_CanCommit) - Gets or sets a value indicating whether to update underlying appointment when resizing operation is completed.
-You can set this property when Action is Canceling and Committing.
+Set this property when Action is Canceling and Committing.
 This property won’t have any effect for when Action is Starting and Progressing.

 {% tabs %}
 {% highlight c# %}